Blacktown Native Institution Site

-The Blacktown Native Institution Site is the heritage-listed site of a former residential school for Aboriginal and Māori children at Richmond Road, Oakhurst, City of Blacktown, New South Wales, Australia.
-It was built from 1822.
-The site has also been known as Parramatta Native Institute, Black Town Institute, The Blacktown Site, Lloydhurst, BNI, Epping Estate, Epping Forest Estate and Native Institution Centre.
-The property is owned by Blacktown City Council (Local Government), Department of Planning and Infrastructure (State Government) and Landcom (State Government).
-It was added to the New South Wales State Heritage Register on 18 November 2011.
+The Blacktown Native Institution Site is the heritage-listed site of a former residential school for Aboriginal and Māori children in the City of Blacktown, part of the Greater Sydney metropolitan area in Australia, built from 1822.
+The site is located at Richmond Road, Oakhurst, New South Wales.

+The school, which previously operated in Parramatta, has also been called the Parramatta Native Institution and the Blacktown Institution.
+After the school closed, the Blacktown site was known as Lloydhurst, Epping and Epping Forest.
+The property was added to the New South Wales State Heritage Register on 18 November 2011.

 History

 The history of the Blacktown Native Institution is closely tied to the events of the early colonial period in New South Wales.
 Following colonisation by the British from 1788, a complex process of negotiation commenced between the regions' Indigenous inhabitants and the colonists.
 The outcomes of early cross-cultural engagement were shaped by a range of official and religious interests and so the establishment of the Blacktown Native Institution should be understood in the context of this period and the contemporary European racial attitudes and policies of that time.

-When Macquarie took up the position of Governor in 1809 he was instructed to "conciliate the affection of the Aborigines and to prescribe that British subjects live in amity and kindness with them".
+When Lachlan Macquarie took up the position of Governor in 1809 he was instructed to facilitate that British subjects live in 'amity and kindness' with Aboriginal people.
 The colonial head of the Church of England, Samuel Marsden, had also been advised by the London Missionary Society in 1810, that he should "contribute to the Civilisation of the Heathen and thus prepare them for the reception of moral and religious instruction".

 The proposal to establish a school for Aboriginal children was made amid growing conflict between settlers and the local Aboriginal people dispossessed of their yam farming lands along the Hawkesbury River.
 Farmers were competing directly with the Indigenous inhabitants, prompting violence and armed resistance, which only diminished with the death of Koori leader Pemulwuy in 1802.
 The arrival of drought in 1814 exacerbated the conflict, and in April 1816 Macquarie ordered military expeditions into Gandangarra land along the Nepean River.